gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal World Files and Terrain.md

 <br>
 _____________________________________________________________________________________________________________________________________

+**Infdev 20100316**
+> [!Caution]
+> This version requires the Infdev 20100316 saving mod to save and quit the game you can find it in the Links folder
+> Opening Chests in this version would crash the game
+- The Farlands would generate except they are extremely far out, they are a flat wall and they are unreachable by normal means
+- Brick Pyramids would spawn throughout the world, making it the only method of obtaining bricks, download the file in the "Mods & Extra Files" folder to help you find brick pyramids

+**Infdev 20100611**
+- Monoliths would generate in flat terrain and they would spawn without bedrock underneath allowing for illegal terrain generation.
+You can use the Monolith Finder in the "Links" folder

+**Infdev 20100616-1**
+- Holes in the Bedrock can generate when lava pools generate at the bottom of the world

+**Infdev 20100617-2**
+- The bottom most layer of the world is made of stone and bedrock allowing for holes within the bedrock

+**Alpha 1.2.6**
+- Lava Lakes are able to cut through bedrock if spawned at the bottom of the world

 **Beta 1.3.2 - Infdev 20100624**
 > [!Note]
 > In order to access this version, the world save folder will have to be named as World[1-5].
 During this downgrade, the level.dat and level.dat_old should be removed temporarily.
 A world without a level.dat can be accessed by selecting the respective slot when going to the singleplayer screen.
 The level.dat and level.dat_old will have to be restored when updating back to b1.3-2 in order to preserve the Alpha File Format folders of the next version.
 No chunks, entities, or placed blocks will be affected during this downgrade.